 National Instruments Corporation ("National Instruments" or "NI") designs, manufactures and sells systems to engineers and scientists that accelerate productivity, innovation and discovery.
 NI is a Delaware, U.S.A. corporation based in Austin, Texas, U.S.A., and has more than 70 subsidiaries in more than 40 countries throughout the world.
 We manufacture substantially all of our product volume at our facilities in Debrecen, Hungary and Penang, Malaysia.

 At National Instruments, we are committed to being a responsible corporate citizen to our global communities and four key stakeholders: employees, customers, partners, and shareholders.
-Based on a review conducted in 2016, in 2017 we amended the NI Code of Ethics to emphasize our commitment to comply with laws prohibiting forced labor, slavery, and human trafficking.
+The NI Code of Ethics emphasizes our commitment to comply with laws prohibiting forced labor, slavery, and human trafficking.
 NI believes in working with suppliers who are equally committed to being responsible corporate citizens, and we expect our suppliers to be responsible by adhering to the laws and regulations in the countries where they do business.

 NI communicates with our suppliers about our expectations in several ways - through the NI Supplier Handbook, the National Instruments Procurement Terms and Conditions, and the NI Supplier Code of Conduct.
-NI expects our suppliers to comply with the standards of conduct regarding the fair treatment of workers and the prevention of forced labor, slavery, and human trafficking in the Electronic Industry Citizenship Coalition (EICC) Code of Conduct (available at eicc.info/documents/EICCCodeofConductEnglish.pdf).
+NI expects our suppliers to comply with the standards of conduct regarding the fair treatment of workers and the prevention of forced labor, slavery, and human trafficking in the Responsible Business Alliance (formerly known as the Electronic Industry Citizenship Coalition (EICC)) Code of Conduct (available at responsiblebusiness.org/media/docs/RBACodeofConduct6.0_English.pdf).
 The NI Supplier Code of Conduct, Supplier Handbook, and Scorecard along with other key expectations for our suppliers can be found at ni.com/company/suppliers/.
 In addition, NI's standard procurement terms and conditions and supplier contracts provide that suppliers shall comply with applicable laws regarding forced labor and human trafficking.

 NI conducts surveys of new key suppliers of items used in our products.
-In 2016 NI reviewed survey questions and information provided in response to surveys previously issued to determine any action that should be taken to better enable identification and elimination of any forced labor and human trafficking in our supply chain..
+The survey was updated in 2017 to add questions that specifically pertain to human trafficking.
+NI reviews survey questions and results yearly to determine any action that should be taken to better enable identification and elimination of any forced labor and human trafficking in our supply chain.
 Third parties are not used to conduct the surveys or evaluate the results.
 NI personnel conduct scheduled on-site supplier assessments of our key suppliers of items used in our products.
 Independent unannounced audits are not conducted.
 Should a supplier fail to meet NI standards corrective action will be put in place.
 Suppliers are required to document corrective actions and provide a timeline to meet NI expectations.
 In the future NI may or may not conduct independent unannounced audits or use third parties to conduct or evaluate surveys.

-After having evaluated relevant training tools in 2016, NI is currently implementing an e-course for suppliers and employees who work directly with suppliers which covers how to identify risk within the supply chain and provides an overview of the UK Modern Slavery Act, the California Transparency in Supply Chains Act and the Federal Acquisition Regulation's rule on Combating Trafficking in Persons.
+NI has made available to our surveyed suppliers, and requires all NI procurement employees who work directly with suppliers to complete, an on-line training course that covers how to identify risk within the supply chain and provides an overview of the UK Modern Slavery Act, the California Transparency in Supply Chains Act and the Federal Acquisition Regulation's rule on Combating Trafficking in Persons.
+All of the NI procurement employees and 33% of the surveyed suppliers completed the training.

 National Instruments Corporation